Study at Griffith while you finish high school and gain credit transfer towards a degree

 - awarded with a formal Certificate of Completion by Griffith University*

-- eligible for credit for a first-year course (subject) at Griffith University (up to 20 credit points)*
+- eligible for credit transfer for a Level 1 course (subject) at Griffith University (up to 20 credit points).

 Support to achieve your goals